intellivoid/OpenBluAPI/DOCS.md

 # OpenBlu API Documentation

+This document contains information on how to authenticate and use modules, everything from example request, object structures are displayed in this document.

+As OpenBlu updates over time, small changes may be applied.
+This document will be updated if any changes were made to the OpenBlu API

 ## Authentication Methods :lock:
 There are two types of methods for authentication, the first method is the most common form of authentication which is the use of a API Key, the second